MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Value: **True** to make the custom permissions option visible, or **False** to hide this option

+## For files protected with custom permissions, always display custom permissions to users in File Explorer

+This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
+The setting is in preview and requires the preview version of the client.

+When you configure the [policy setting](../configure-policy-settings.md) **Make the custom permissions option available for users** or the equivalent advanced client setting in the previous section, users are not able to see or change custom permissions that are already set in a protected document.

+When you create and configure this advanced client setting, users can see and change custom permissions for a protected document when they use File Explorer, and right-click the file.
+The **Custom Permissions** option from the **Protect** button on the Office ribbon remains hidden.

+To configure this advanced setting, enter the following strings:

+- Key: **EnableCustomPermissionsForCustomProtectedFiles**

+- Value: **True**

 ## Permanently hide the Azure Information Protection bar